x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/migrating-your-outlook-com-account.md

 10. Choose **Next**.

-Once you finish turning on two-step verification and creating an app password, continue here [IMAP migration in the Microsoft 365 admin center](imap-migration-in-the-admin-center.md).
+Once you have turned on two-step verification and created an app password, continue with the [IMAP migration in the Microsoft 365 admin center](imap-migration-in-the-admin-center.md).